userjack6880/Open-Report-Parser/README.md

 # will be moved (overruled by the --delete option!)
 $imapmovefolder = 'Inbox.processed';
 ```
-The alternative is to provide these lines in an `imap-dmarcts.conf` file in the current working directory.
+The alternative is to provide these lines in an `dmarcts-report-parser.conf` file in the current working directory.
 If that file is found, configuration options are taken from there.

 ## Usage

 ```
-./imap-dmarcts.pl [OPTIONS] [PATH]
+./dmarcts-report-parser.pl [OPTIONS] [PATH]
 ```
 If `PATH` is not provided, reports are read from an IMAP server, otherwise they are read from PATH from local filesystem.
 PATH can be a filename of a single mime message file or multiple mime message files - wildcard expression are allowed.